Difference between MRR and revenue recognition

 Revenu reconnu=Montant de labonnement×Jours de service dans le moisNombre total de jours dans le moisRevenu reconnu=Montant de l’abonnement×\frac{Jours de service dans le mois}{Nombre total de jours dans le mois}

-Proration example: If a customer subscribes to a €100 subscription on March 15 for a one-month period, the recognized revenue for March will be €50 (because the subscription covers 15 days in March: 100 € × (15/31)).
+Proration example: If a customer subscribes for €100 on March 15 for a one-month period, the revenue recognized for March will be €50 (because the subscription covers 15 days in March: €100×(15/31)).

-If the subscription renews for April, the recognized revenue for April would be €100, because the subscription covers the entire month.
+If the subscription renews for April, the revenue recognized for April would be €100, because the subscription covers the entire month.
 Then €50 for May if it does not renew.

 3. Key differences between MRR and revenue recognition